microsoft/AcademicContent/Workshop/10. VM Scaling/VM Scaling.md

 When virtual machines are running, you are being charged — even if the VMs are idle.
 Therefore, it is advisable to delete virtual machines when they're not longer needed.
 In this exercise, you'll delete the cluster by deleting the resource group containing the cluster.
 Deleting the resource group deletes everything in it and prevents any further charges from being incurred for it.

 1. In the [Azure Portal](https://portal.azure.com), click **Resource groups** in the ribbon on the left.
-Then click the "ClusterResourceGroup" resource group created for the cluster.
+Then click the resource group created for the cluster.

     ![Opening the resource group](Images/open-cluster-resource-group.png)